 While you can’t turn back the clock on the natural aging process, you have more power over your neck health than you might think.
 By making thoughtful, proactive choices every day, you can support your spine, reduce unnecessary strain, and potentially slow the progression of degenerative changes.
 It’s all about building habits that protect your neck for the long haul.
 These small adjustments can add up to make a big difference in how you feel, helping you stay active and comfortable.
 Let’s look at a few key areas where you can start taking control of your neck health today.

-Simple Lifestyle Changes for a Healthier Spine
+Small Daily Changes for a Healthier Neck

 Your daily habits have a direct impact on your cervical spine.
 Think about how much time you spend looking down at your phone; this forward head posture puts significant strain on your neck muscles and discs.
 To counter this, try holding your phone at eye level more often.
 Your sleeping position also matters.
 Sleeping on your stomach can twist your neck, so try sleeping on your back or side with a supportive pillow that keeps your spine aligned.
 Staying hydrated by drinking plenty of water throughout the day also helps keep your spinal discs healthy and cushioned.